Skip To Main Content

 INSIDE THE NUMBERS:

-• Shortway went 3-for-4 with a walk, a stolen base, two RBIs and crossed the plate four times.
+• Shortway went 3-for-4 with a stolen base, walk, two RBIs, and four runs scored.

-• Capone batted 3-for-3 with a triple, walk, three RBIs and three runs scored.
+• Capone batted 3-for-3 with a double, a stolen base, two walks, 3 RBIs, and three runs scored.

-• Tinger went four 3-for-4 with a double, three RBIs, and three runs scored.
+• Backo hit 3-for-4 with a double, a walk, two RBIs, and two runs scored.

 • Guthy finished 3-for-4 at the plate, including her first home run of the season, along with four RBIs and two runs scored.
-She also tossed 3.0 innings in the circle, striking out four batters while allowing one earned run.
+She also tossed 3.0 innings in the circle, allowing one earned run on one hit while striking out four.

-• The Pioneers recorded a game-high of 24 hits, 20 RBIs, and 20 runs scored.
+• The Pioneers recorded a season-high of 24 hits, 19 RBIs, and 20 runs scored in one game.

 GAME TWO